ArpitaDeb/arpitadeb-share-n-care-depot/client/Capstone Proposal.md

 Return the borrowed item.
 That’s it!
 When you’re done with the item or when the due date arrives, simply drop it off for the next borrower to use.
 Items can be returned directly to our location, everyday evening 5 to 7pm.

-Communication via email, or phone to coordinate item pickup/drop off with the borrower and donor.
+Communication via email to coordinate item pickup/drop off with the borrower and donor.

 ## Implementation